Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Memphis and its opponents have combined to score more than 60 points in four of eight games this season.
+- Memphis and its opponents have combined to score more than 59 points in five of eight games this season.

-- East Carolina's games have gone over 60 points in two opportunities this season.
+- So far this season, 33.3% of East Carolina's games (3/9) have had more combined points than Saturday's over/under of 59.

-- The combined points per game average of the two teams, 62.4, is 2.4 points greater than Saturday's over/under.

-- These two squads combine to surrender 53.1 points per game, 6.9 fewer than this contest's over/under.
+- The two teams combine to score 62.4 points per game, 3.4 more than the over/under in this contest.

+- The 53.1 combined points per game that these two squads have allowed this season are 5.9 fewer than the 59 over/under in this contest.

-- The Tigers and their opponents have scored an average of 62.9 points per game in 2021, 2.9 more than Saturday's total.
+- Tigers games this season feature an average total of 62.9 points, a number 3.9 points higher than Saturday's over/under.

-- The 60 over/under in this game is 1.4 points higher than the 58.6 average total in Pirates games this season.
+- In 2021, games involving the Pirates have averaged a total of 58.6 points, 0.4 fewer than this game's set over/under.

 Memphis Stats and Trends

+- In Memphis' nine games this season, it has three wins against the spread.

-- The Tigers have covered the spread once this season when favored by 6 points or more (in two chances).
+- This season, the Tigers have one ATS win in two games as a favorite of 6 points or more.

-- Memphis' games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Memphis' games this year have gone over the total in three out of eight opportunities (37.5%).

 - Memphis is 3-4 against the spread and 5-3 overall this season when the team notches more than 24.0 points.

-- When Memphis piles up more than 396.6 yards, the team is 2-4 against the spread and 4-3 overall.
+- When Memphis churns out over 396.6 yards, the team is 2-4 against the spread and 4-3 overall.

-- The Tigers have turned the ball over 16 times this season, two fewer than the Pirates have forced (18).
+- The Tigers have 16 giveaways this season, while the Pirates have 18 takeaways .

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.